New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 • and radiologic sciences.

-The Saluki Step Ahead program is one of several ways SIUC seeking to appeal to transfer students.
-The institution has articulation agreements with 544 colleges, including JWCC, that guarantee students’ credits will be successfully transferred to SIUC; agreements incorporate specific courses at individual junior colleges and SIUC into program specific degree plans and comprehensive transfer guides.
-The university also has their AIM High/Saluki Commitment, which covers whatever costs that aren’t covered by a qualifying student’s financial aid package for four consecutive semesters for transfer students.
+The Saluki Step Ahead program is one of several ways SIUC seeks to appeal to transfer students.
+The institution has articulation agreements with 544 colleges, including JWCC, that guarantee students’ credits will be successfully transferred to SIUC.
+Agreements incorporate specific courses at individual junior colleges and SIUC into program-specific degree plans and comprehensive transfer guides.
+The university also has its AIM High/Saluki Commitment, which covers whatever costs not covered by a qualifying student’s financial aid package for four consecutive semesters for transfer students.

 Quincy native Alayna Schmoe, a sophomore at JWCC studying communications, is one of those students.